marrub--/GLOOME/README.txt

 Q: Is there netplay support?
 A: GZDoom's peer-to-peer netplay structure has not been touched and should work the exact same way, all frustrations intact.
-Do note that support for this
-	 is limited, and may break in the future due to neglect.
+Do note that support for this is limited, and may break in the future due to neglect.
    Poor little netcode.

 Q: Can this run Doom or Doom mods?
-A: Yes, you'll have to supply your own copy of Doom or Freedoom to run it with It CAN play Doom and Doom mods, but that...isn't the point.
+A: Yes, you'll have to supply your own copy of Doom or Freedoom to run it with.
+   It CAN play Doom and Doom mods, but that...isn't the point.

 Q: What does this offer me over the GZDoom engine?
 A: Mechanically?
 Nothing.
 Playing on GLOOME is no different from playing on GZDoom.
-Internally, however, there are a few changes to help game makers,
-	 such as adding customizable cheat codes and new functions in ACS and DECORATE.
+Internally, however, there are a few changes to help game makers, such as adding customizable cheat codes and new functions in ACS and DECORATE.

 Q: In terms of exact numbers, what featureset is this compatible with?
 A: GZDoom 1.8.10 doesn't line up with an exact ZDoom version number, but if